Finite element approximation for the fractional eigenvalue problem: Introduction and Main Results

 One striking example of a nonlocal operator is the fractional Laplacian $(-\Delta)^s$, defined by

 Here the integral is understood in the principal value sense and the normalization constant $C(n,s)$ is given by

-In the theory of stochastic processes, this operator appears as the infinitesimal generator of a stable L\'evy process, see for instance \cite{Bertoin, Valdinoci}.
+In the theory of stochastic processes, this operator appears as the infinitesimal generator of a stable L\'evy process, see for instance \cite{Bertoin,Valdinoci}.
 Moreover, the fractional Laplacian is also one of the simplest examples of a pseudo-differential operator, because its symbol is just $P(\xi)=|\xi|^{2s}.$

-An interesting problem concerning the fractional Laplacian is to find its eigenvalues on bounded domains.
+An interesting problem concerning the fractional Laplacian is to find its eigenspaces on bounded domains.
 Namely, to find a positive number $\lambda$ (eigenvalue) and a function $u\not\equiv0$ (eigenfunction) such that

-where $\Omega$ is a bounded smooth domain in $\mathbb{R}^n$ and $s\in(0,1)$.
-Observe that, due to the fact that pointwise values of $(-\Delta)^s u$ depend on the value of $u$ over the whole space, the ``boundary'' conditions need to be imposed on the complement of $\W$.
+where $\Omega$ is a bounded domain in $\mathbb{R}^n$ and $s\in(0,1)$.
+Observe that, due to the fact that pointwise values of $(-\Delta)^s u$ depend on the value of $u$ over the whole space, boundary conditions need to be substituted by volume constraints on the complement of $\W$.

+{A natural application of the problem we are considering in this paper is given by the fractional Schr\"odinger equation.
+This equation arises from extending the Feynman path integral approach from Brownian-like quantum mecanical paths --that lead to the classical Schr\"odinger equation-- to L\'evy-like paths \cite{Laskin}.
+In this regard, eigenfunctions of the fractional Laplacian correspond to the energy states of the system being modeled.
+This has motivated researchers to study this problem, both from the physical, mathematical and computational point of view.
+Among the various references in these subjects, we refer the reader to \cite{Amore,Antoine,Bao,ChenSong,DuoZhang,Luchko} for further details. }

 Even if $\Omega$ is an interval, it is very challenging to obtain closed analytical expressions for the eigenvalues and eigenfunctions of the fractional Laplacian.
-This motivates the utilization of discrete approximations of this problem (see, for example, \cite{DuoZhang, Kwasnicki, ZoiaRossoKardar}); in this work we consider a finite element method.
+This motivates the utilization of discrete approximations of this problem (see, for example, \cite{Ghelardoni,Kwasnicki,ZoiaRossoKardar}); in this work we consider a finite element method.
 In first place, we prove that the discrete eigenvalue problem converges to the continuous one.
 Then, we show the order of convergence for eigenvalues and eigenfunctions, both in the energy and the $L^2$-norm.
+Orders of convergence are increased by considering suitably graded meshes that stem from a precise characterization of the behavior of eigenfunctions near the boundary of $\W$.
 Finally, we perform some numerical experiments and compare our results with previous work by other authors.
 These results are in good agreement with our theory.

 The finite element method is flexible enough to deal with non-convex domains, and enables us to provide estimates and sharp upper bounds for eigenvalues even in this context.
 Moreover, as a consequence of our numerical experiments in the $L$-shaped domain $\W = [-1,1]^2\setminus [0,1]^2$, we conjecture that the first eigenfunction for this domain is as regular as the first one in any smooth domain.